Expecting Functions

 expect_unity_test_output()

-This function would parse the output as the unity output.
-The default value of timeout is 60 seconds.
+This function parses the output as Unity test output.
+The default timeout is 60 seconds.

-When the test script ends, the DUT object would raise AssertionError if any unity test case’s result is “FAIL”.
+When the test script finishes, the DUT object will raise an AssertionError if any Unity test case has a “FAIL” result.

-What’s more, it would dump the junit report under a temp folder and would combine the junit report into the main one if you use pytest --junitxml feature.
+Additionally, it will dump a JUnit report to a temporary folder and merge it with the main report if you use the pytest --junitxml feature.

 import inspect